 Nowadays sunglasses offer both UVA and UVB protection to reduce the glare from the sun and keep eyes healthy.
 Modern sunglasses are produced to be as light and durable as possible and can be bought in a wide variety of different designs, styles and colours.
 They are also designed as a fashion item that can be worn to accessorise with various outfits.

-At Tiger Specs we offer a broad collection of non-prescription sunglasses as well as sun readers – sunglasses that are also reading glasses and thus enable you to read your favourite books, newspapers and magazines whilst sitting outside in the sun.
+At Tiger Specs we offer a broad collection of non-prescription sunglasses as well as reading sunglasses – sunglasses that are also reading glasses and thus enable you to read your favourite books, newspapers and magazines whilst sitting outside in the sun.